How to Choose a Good Residential Property Manager

 Do you have confidence in the manager?

-Do you feel secure in the person that they can lease your property?
+Do you feel secure in the person that they can lease and properly maintain your investment?

 Hopefully, now you have a better understanding of what is expected of a residential property manager.
 After meeting with the property manager and evaluating the responses to the suggested questions you will be in a good position to select the manager for you.